nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/migrant-workers.md

 ## Summary

 Migrant worker dormitories that are located deep within industrial areas lack access to amenities in general.
-However, **some dorms have better access <span style="color: red;">(multiple bus routes, fewer stops)</span>  to amenities** in the heartlands.
-This information may help NGOs such as Healthserve to **prioritise the setting up of new clinics close to dorms that require longer travel times to clinics/supermarkets/food places.**
+This information may help NGOs such as Healthserve to **prioritise the setting up of services close to dorms that require longer travel times to clinics and supermarkets.**

+Further analysis can explore the shortest route by bus from dormitories to amenities and compare it with those living in HDBs.